-We’re excited to introduce to you our 2013 ZOOMA Cape Cod Ambassadors.
-This is a select group of ladies who are active, creative, energetic, healthy living and/or running bloggers who have a positive influence both online and in their personal communities.
+We’re excited to introduce you to our 2014 ZOOMA Cape Cod Ambassadors.
+This is a select group of bloggers who are a positive influence both online and in their running communities.
 They all have different running backgrounds, but they’re all passionate about inspiring and motivating other women to empower themselves through running and embrace a healthy, happy, and active lifestyle.
-They will help us to keep our runners informed, inspired, and motivated!
+They will help us keep our runners informed, inspired, and motivated!

 Nicole is a mom, an engineer and a reformed couch potato.
 She started running a mere 3 years ago, in response to a health scare.
 In those 3 years, Nicole has completed five Half Marathons, three 10Ks, two mud runs and more 5Ks than she ever thought she’d do.
 Nicole started her blog to document her training for the inaugural ZOOMA Cape Cod Half, but continued it to remind herself not to choose sleeping in over running.
 In addition to working full time and running, Nicole is a self-proclaimed geek who coordinates an extracurricular STEM program and loves playing (and winning!) board games with her husband and two boys.

 You can also find Nicole on Twitter, HERE.